AMPlify Memories – Temporary Artworks

 Clyde Petersen – Drone Butch Blues

 Timothy White Eagle – There Comes a Time When You Have to Give Them Back

 With a stunning setting at the heart of Capitol Hill and spread across six venues from Cal Anderson Park to the Capitol Hill LINK Light Rail Station, The AMP: AIDS Memorial Pathway will be one of the most significant public art installations in the region.
-Artist Horatio Law will launch the project with an Art Plan that articulates a cohesive vision for a place for remembrance, storytelling and a call for action.
+Artist Horatio Law launched the project with an Art Plan that articulates a cohesive vision for a place for remembrance, storytelling, and a call for action.
 The Art Plan will outline specific opportunities for artworks in a variety of forms and media, by a variety of artists and art teams, which collectively create a pathway that is inspired by the history of the AIDS crisis, remembers those impacted, and inspires us to take action for a world free of AIDS and discrimination.
-The Art Plan will be presented to the community in November 2018, and over the next two years The AMP will come to life, and Seattle will be enriched by a memorial pathway both beautiful and profound.
-We look forward to sharing the plan with you this fall. — Leonard Garfield, Content and Experience Co-chair
+Starting in 2019, and over the next two years, The AMP will come to life, and Seattle will be enriched by a memorial pathway both beautiful and profound.
+We look forward to sharing the plan with you. — Leonard Garfield, Steering Committee Member

 Horatio Hung-Yan Law, Lead Design Team Artist, is a Portland-based installation and public artist.
 He was born and raised in Hong Kong and came to the US at age 16.
 Law pursued at MFA at Washington University in St. Louis, MO.
 The impetus for his arts degree was his first-hand experience of the AIDS crisis in the late 1980’s and early 1990’s.